Engee documentation

 Details

-A vector of base gear loads used to construct a two-dimensional interpolation table of efficiency versus temperature and load values.
-The elements of the vector should be monotonically increasing.
+The load vector on the base gear used to build a two-dimensional interpolation table of efficiency matching depending on the temperature and load values.
+The elements of the vector should increase monotonously.
 The load vector must be the same size as one column of the efficiency matrix.

 Dependencies

-To use this parameter, set the Friction model parameter to `Temperature and load-dependent efficiency'.
+To use this parameter, set for the parameter Friction model meaning Temperature and load-dependent efficiency.

 Units